lasik surgeons

 Headache after Lasik is not common, but is a known complication that can often be easily resolved.

-Headaches after conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, or Epi-Lasik are a known symptom and are often caused by issues indirectly related to surgery.
+Headaches after conventional or custom wavefront Lasik, Bladeless Lasik, PRK, LASEK, or Epi-Lasik are a known symptom and are often caused by issues indirectly related to surgery.
 The common culprits are Lasik induced temporary dry eye and accommodation adjustments.

-Temporary dry eye is a relatively common complication after Lasik and All-Laser Lasik.
+Temporary dry eye is a relatively common complication after Lasik and Bladeless Lasik.
 Dry eye may occur after PRK, LASEK, and Epi-Lasik, but is less common.
 During surgery the nerves that regulate tear production are disrupted.
 This tear disruption may lead to irritated, red, and tired eyes that cause or exacerbate a headache.
 We have a detailed article regarding Lasik dry eye issues.

 It is important to remember that the tear production and evacuation system is connected to the sinus, which is connected to the inner ear, which is connected to the throat, and on and on.
 A compromise in one part of the system can affect the other.